verasveras/CtCI-Solutions/README.md

 # CtCI-Solutions
-Working through problems in Cracking the Coding Interview in C++
+Working through problems in the 5th edition of Cracking the Coding Interview.
+Most solutions are in C++, some are in C.